 We do not apply map alignment for Live Maps, maps with small percentage overlap with each other, and only when our computed transformation will make the maps more similar to one another.

 Yes.
-While we have very high confidence in the quality of our map alignment technology, we recognise some users may want to opt out of this technology for their own reasons.
-Please contact our support team to request removal from the Map Alignment workflow. [email protected]
+While we have very high confidence in the quality of our map alignment technology, we recognize some users may want to opt-out of this technology for their own reasons.
+Please contact our Support Team to request removal from the Map Alignment workflow. [email protected]